complexity-core/complexity-core.github.io/content/english/resources/_index.md

 - The [US Northeast Chapter of the CSS](https://sites.google.com/binghamton.edu/css-usne) provides researchers and students working on complex systems in the US Northeast region with a professional venue where they can share their work, network with peers and potential collaborators, and achieve further professional development.
 Every year they organise the [Northeast Regional Conference on Complex Systems (NERCCS)](https://sites.google.com/binghamton.edu/css-usne/activities).

 **Spain**
-- [FisEs Joven](https://fisesjoven24.gefenol.es) the "Reunión de Física Estadística Joven" is a congress specifically targetting young researchers working in the fields of statistical physics and other multidisciplinary applications.
+- [FisEs Joven](https://fisesjoven24.gefenol.es), i.e., the "Reunión de Física Estadística Joven", is a congress specifically targetting young researchers working in the fields of statistical physics and other multidisciplinary applications.
 It has been organized both as an in-person and online event.
-- [BIFI Conference](https://bifi.es/calendar/) The National/International conference BIFI is an annual conference organized by the  Institute for Bio-computation and Physics of Complex Systems of the University of Zaragoza.
+- [BIFI Conference](https://bifi.es/calendar/), i.e., the National/International conference BIFI, is an annual conference organized by the  Institute for Bio-computation and Physics of Complex Systems of the University of Zaragoza.
 It provides an opportunity for participants to share their latest findings across the Institute’s diverse research fields: from Physics and Computation to Bio-Physics, Bio-Chemistry, and Cell and Molecular Biology.
 - The [Spanish Chapter of the CSS](https://cs3.es/) gathers researchers in complex systems and other areas of potential interaction in [an annual meeting](https://cs3.es/conference/) celebrated somewhere in Spain.

 **France**